aclasky/aclasky/README.md

 ## Hi there 👋

+## Professional
+I have a PhD in Chemical Engineering and I'm currently working on developing **self-driving labs (SDLs)** to accelerate materials discovery.
+My main focus is on therapeutics but materials science applies to all kinds of different problems.
+While I have some background in coding, I am looking to improve my skills.

 <!--
 **aclasky/aclasky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.